NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/QuantitativeSmallAnimalImaging/README.md

 - Follow excellent QIICR tutorial instructions
 - DCMQI conversion to DICOM segmentation object failed during the first attempt.
 Consulted Andrey.
 - One of slices from the Phillips small animal scanner was identified with inconsistent header contents compared to other slices.
-- Change made to DCMQI to accomodate this dataset.
+- Change made to DCMQI to accommodate this dataset.
 - Reprocessed successfully and measured DICOM segmentation object using Quantitative Reporting module
 - Build and trained a CNN using Keras.
 Consulted with Alireza about how to connect with DeepInfer.
 - Planning to complete DeepInfer integration of our new model over the coming weeks.